WHO Antibiotic Categorization

 What is the difference between first and second choices?

 The first choice simply represents the best option in terms of effectiveness, harms and potential for resistance.
 In some cases, a second-choice antibiotic is also recommended.
 These antibiotics represent alternative options under some circumstances: they tend to be generally broader-spectrum antibiotics with higher resistance potential or less favorable risk–benefit ratios.
-Both first and second choices have specific indications (i.e. disease) for which they have been recommended.

 What does it mean that the impact of antibiotics on different diseases is associated with different balance of benefits and harms?